swiftcoder2020/bsl-fingerspelling-js-game/README.md

-It was immediately yet concretely identified when approaching this project with some guidance that I had to consider the principle of keeping this concept as simple and effective as possible given that the world of JavaScript was an unfamiliar territory to me thus this had been a steep learning curve journey.
+It was immediately yet concretely identified when approaching this project with some guidance that I had to consider the principle of keeping this concept as simple and effective as possible given that the world of JavaScript was an unfamiliar territory to me thus this journey had been and will be a steep learning curve overall.

 Taking into consideration of the aforementioned specified user stories, the structure design and interactive features will consist of: